What You Need to Apply

 Wharton/Lauder Institute Joint-Degree Applicants

-In addition to the Wharton MBA application, Lauder asks that you complete a language assessment known as the Oral Proficiency Interview(s), one Lauder essay, and answers to supplemental questions regarding international/cross-cultural experience.
+In addition to the Wharton MBA application, Lauder requires that you complete a language assessment called the Oral Proficiency Interview(s), one Lauder essay, and answers to supplemental questions regarding international/cross-cultural experience.
 You will be prompted to submit these items in the online application.

 For any questions you have about the Lauder/MBA application process, please contact the Lauder Admissions office at firstname.lastname@example.org